Irritable Bowel Syndrome

 It has been observed that some patients experience their first IBS symptoms after acute infectious enteritis.
 This so-called postinfectious IBS may be caused by viral, bacterial, protozoan or helminth infection.
 Several research studies have shown that IBS symptoms can increase after infectious enteritis, but the actual cause of these symptoms requires further research.

 Some people experience visceral hypersensitivity, which is a greater sensitivity to pain from the organs, including the stretching of the bowel as gas or stool passes through it.
 This may be linked to IBS symptoms including abdominal pain, urgent bowel movements, and bloating.
 However, the cause of this hypersensitivity is unknown.
 It is also possible that the brain of a person with IBS processes pain differently than that of an unaffected person, or that other differences in the signals passed between the brain and the intestinal tract are related to IBS.

 Neurotransmitters or reproductive hormones may be imbalanced in some people with IBS, and these may be affected by changes to an individual’s hormones, such as throughout the menstrual cycle.
-The possible role of sexual hormones in IBS is supported by the fact that roughly twice as many women as men are affected.
+The possible role of sexual hormones in IBS may be supported by the fact that roughly twice as many women as men are affected in some countries.